redhat-na-ssa/hobbyist-guide-to-rhoai/docs/04-run-sample-gpu-application.md

 ### Takeaways

 - This does demonstrate a way for researchers/DS to schedule work on the cluster without any additional subs.
-- The nvidia-smi output is valuable and familiar for a variety of datapoints (CUDA Version, and Driver Version) that the operator handles install/config.
+- The nvidia-smi output is valuable and familiar for a variety of data points (CUDA Version, and Driver Version) that the operator handles install/config.

 > Refer [(Here)](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/install-gpu-ocp.html#running-a-sample-gpu-application)
 > for details